infretis/infretis/README.md

 pip install infretis
 ```

-Note: ∞RETIS does not handle the installation of MD programs.
+⚠️ **Note**: ∞RETIS does not manage the installation of external MD programs.
+Users are responsible for installing and configuring these programs independently.

 ## Examples